kaiserpreusse/graphio/docs/basic_workflow.rst

 Create Indexes
 ---------------

-Both class:`~graphio.NodeSet` and :class:`~graphio.RelationshipSet` allow you to create indexes to speed up data loading.
+Both :class:`~graphio.NodeSet` and :class:`~graphio.RelationshipSet` allow you to create indexes to speed up data loading.
 :func:`NodeSet.create_index()` creates indexes for all individual :code:`merge_keys` properties as well as a compound index.
 :func:`RelationshipSet.create_index()` creates the indexes required for matching the start node and end node::